IoriBranford/beeshooter/genesis/doc/POSTMORTEM.md

 The most obvious major task was reimplementing the game in C. SGDK comes with some handy modules to start a game engine with.

-I loaded my background MAP and TILESET resources into a Map object.
-SGDK has an easy tile map engine that streams new map data from ROM to memory as you scroll, supporting worlds larger than the hardware limit (total of 4096 tiles, 8x8 pixels per tile).
+The easy tile map engine constructs a Map out of MAP and TILESET resources.
+As you scroll the Map, it streams new map data from ROM into the Genesis' two tile layers: background and foreground, supporting worlds larger than the hardware limit (total of 4096 tiles per layer, 8x8 pixels per tile).

 <!-- At its simplest, all you have to do is
 1. Create Map objects from compiled MAP resources, assigning each Map to one of the two planes.
 2. Set each Map's scroll position during gameplay.
 3. Free the Maps at the end of gameplay.

-And this was all I needed.
+And this was all I needed. -->

 For some extra flair when the boss appears, I also played with the horizontal scanline scrolling mode.
-The Genesis can horizontally scroll full plane, per row (8px tall), or per scanline, and vertically scroll full plane or per column (16px wide). -->
+The Genesis can horizontally scroll full plane, per row (8px tall), or per scanline, and vertically scroll full plane or per column (16px wide).

-SGDK's sophisticated sprite engine handles my SPRITE resources.
-It gives you software sprites to hide some limitations of Genesis hardware sprites.
+The sophisticated sprite engine implements software sprites to get around limitations of Genesis hardware sprites.
 For example, the maximum hardware sprite size is 4x4 tiles; a larger object must be made of multiple hardware sprites.
-But the sprite engine takes care of that when you have a SPRITE resource larger than 4x4.
+The sprite engine takes care of that when you use SPRITE resources larger than 4x4.

 By default, sprites animate automatically, but transfer a lot of data in the process.
 The sprite engine loads a copy of every sprite instance's current frame into the video memory.
 Note the duplicate frames when there are many instances of the same sprite.